Why study this course

 What will you study

-Through examining a variety of key theoretical texts and biographically-focused case studies, largely but not exclusively centred on British history, you will learn about different approaches to the history of identity and its utility for modern historical studies.
-At its core, the module will consist of a series of introductions to the principle sources for, and main theoretical approaches taken to, the study of a number of key identities within the disciplinary area of history such as, for example: sexuality, class, race, gender and disability.
+Through examining a variety of key theoretical texts and biographically-focused case studies, largely but not exclusively centred on British history, you will learn about different approaches to the history of identity.
+At its core, the module will consist of a series of introductions to the study of a number of key identities within the disciplinary area of history such as, sexuality, class, race and gender.

-This module will encourage students to take the long view of the history of magic.
+This module will encourage students to take the long view of the history of magic, witchcraft and folklore.
 The module will begin with a review of the complex relationship between religion, health, miracles and magic during the later medieval period.
 The subsequent development across early modern Europe of a culture of witchcraft persecution and prosecution will be considered through the lenses of fear, xenophobia and misogyny.